-Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to tap into built-up home equity without the necessity of selling their home.
-Choosing between a monthly payment amount, a line of credit, or a one-time payment, you can get a loan amount determined by your home equity.
-Paying back your loan isn't required until the homeowner puts his home up for sale, moves (such as to a care facility) or passes away.
-When you sell your home or you no longer use it as your primary residence, you (or your estate) must repay the lender for the money you got from the reverse mortgage in addition to interest among other finance charges.
+Reverse mortgages (sometimes called "home equity conversion loans") enable older homeowners to use their equity without the necessity of selling their home.
+Choosing between a monthly payment amount, a line of credit, or a lump sum, you may get a loan based on your equity.
+The borrowed money does not have to be repaid until the borrower sells the home, moves out, or dies.
+When you sell your home or is no longer used as your primary residence, you (or your estate) must repay the lending institution for the money you received from your reverse mortgage in addition to interest among other fees.

-Typically, reverse mortgages require you be at least 62 years of age, have a low or zero balance owed against your home and maintain the house as your main residence.
+Usually, reverse mortgages are appropriate for homeowners at least 62 years of age, have a low or zero balance owed against your home and maintain the home as your main residence.

 Do you have a question regarding a mortgage program?